Privacy Hub

 Suppression

-To help avoid marketing being sent to the wrong address or to individuals that have died or have objected to the use of their financial data for marketing purposes, Equifax will notify clients when potential recipients of client marketing appear to have died, moved address or have raised such an objection.
+To help avoid marketing being sent to the wrong address or to individuals that have died or have objected to the use of their financial data for marketing purposes, Equifax will notify clients when their customers appear to have died, moved address or have raised an objection.

 Open register supply